Celebration Concert

 Her discography features 5 music projects: Simplicity, Love Songs for the Soul, The Best of Sylvia Ferguson, SOLIDARITY, and In the Garden, Songs for My Mother where a portion of the proceeds go to the American Cancer Society in honor of her mom and dad.

-Ms. Lufkin is the Traditional Music Director at First United Methodist Church in Jefferson City.
-Here she is the director of the Adult, Youth, Bell, and Children’s choirs.
-Amelia, along with colleague Professor Jeremy Wagner, opened their own Voice/Music studio in January 2023, Lufner Studio.
+Amelia was the Traditional Music Director at First United Methodist Church in Jefferson City.
+There, she directed the Adult, Youth, Bell, and Childrenโs choirs.
+She was also an Adjunct Professor of Music History at Moberly Area Community College (MACC).
+Amelia, along with her husband, Jeremy Padalino, opened their own voice and music studio, Lufner Studio, in January 2023.
 Their studio aspires to educate students of all ages on their unique musical journey.
-Lufner Studio offers lessons in voice, piano, and music theory or a combination of all three.
+Lufner Studio offers lessons in voice, basic piano, and music theory, or a combination of all three.ย

 She taught elementary vocal music (K-6) in the North Kansas City School District and served as organist for Eastminster Presbyterian Church in Kansas City before returning to Jefferson City.
 She served as organist at First United Methodist Church for many years before joining the staff at First Presbyterian in 2008.